Skip to article frontmatterSkip to article content

 How often does the logistic map undergo period doubling?

 When does the logistic map undergo period doubling?
 On the bifurcation diagram, we see that the period doubles at certain values of rr.
-Initially, these values are spaced pretty far apart in rr, but as we move to the right on the bifurcation diagram, the values of rr at which the period doubles get closer and closer together.
+Initially, these values are spaced pretty far apart in rr, but as we move to the right on the bifurcation diagram, the values of rr at which the period doubles appear to get closer and closer together.
+Is there any interesting structure in the spacing of these values of rr?

 We want to find these exact values of rr at which the period doubles.
-In the following sections, we will use a variety of search algorithms to find these values.
+In the following sections, we will use a variety of search algorithms to localize the values of rr at which the period doubles.

 Our code will consist of two parts:

-1. A “check” function that determines whether the period of the logistic map has doubled.
-This will take two trajectories corresponding to two different values of rr, and determine whether the period has doubled by comparing the two trajectories.
+1. A “check” function that compares trajectories at two different values of rr, and then determines whether the period of the logistic map doubled between them.
+This will take two trajectories corresponding to two different values of rr, and then estimate the number of unique values in the two trajectories.
+If the number of unique values is twice as large for the second trajectory as the first, we will return True, indicating that the period has doubled.
 This function will thus return a boolean value.

 2. A “search” function that uses the “check” function to find the values of rr at which the period doubles.
 This function will return a list of values of rr at which the period doubles.